TAXUEZJU/SAP_Notes/Start Automation Tool.md

 #### Dependencies

+- Pre-steps

-- For test case `FP09_PROCESS_RETURNS_LOT`, parameters need to be modified in ECE before weekly test.
+  For test case `FP09_PROCESS_RETURNS_LOT`, parameters need to be modified in ECE before weekly test.

   1. In CC2/CCF 715, post a document with information below, record your document number.